Dice-Sensei/spselit-vcs/03-Git-Commands.md

     git branch --delete <branch name>

+Branch can be imagine as **independent line of development**.
+For example space for adding new feature or place for fixing bug.

 In every **git** _repository_ there will always be at least one _branch_.
 The "main" (starter branch) is most of time called **master** or **main** or **dev**.
 This depends on used tool or preference of team.

 It is not possible to delete **current** _branch_.